The most popular custom aftermarket firmware CyanogenMod is seeing a big update today.

 DISCLAIMER: Redmond Pie is not to be held responsible for any loss of data as a result of the malfunctioning of your smartphone/tablet in the following of this guide.

-Step 1: Download the ZIP of CyanogenMod 7.2 RC1 from here.
+Step 1: Download the ZIP of CyanogenMod 7.2 RC1 from here (link removed as it’s broken since CynogenMod as a company is no longer active).
 Each of the 69 supported devices has a separate ZIP, so be sure to confirm your device’s name first and then download the right file.
 Flashing the wrong file can have disastrous consequences.

 Step 2: Transfer the ZIP to directly under /sdcard on your device.